Clinical Practice Supports image

 Physical activity has been shown to have positive effects on physical, social and mental outcomes for those living with and beyond cancer.

-The PAC Lab is a research lab dedicated to improving quality of life, well-being and activity of daily living through physical activity for those living with and beyond cancer.
-The PAC lab is interested in patient, provider and system-level changes to promote physical activity as part of the standard of care for those living with and beyond cancer in Nova Scotia.
+The Physical Activity and Cancer Lab (PAC Lab) is a research lab dedicated to improving quality of life, well-being and activity of daily living through physical activity for those living with and beyond cancer.
+The PAC Lab is interested in patient, provider and system-level changes to promote physical activity as part of the standard of care for those living with and beyond cancer in Nova Scotia.
+The PAC Lab is led by Dalhousie University faculty with Nova Scotia Health affiliation.

 Referrals to the PAC Lab: